The Substitute: Plot

-While Sherman initially denies Shale's discovery, accusing him of being racist and trying to tear down the good works of Principal Rolle—which he only does to keep himself at a distance and cover up a money-laundering avenue for Rolle's criminal enterprises—Sherman and a female student inadvertently witness the drugs being loaded into one of the school buses later that day.
-Sherman tells the student to warn Shale and Hetzko, and creates a distraction, sacrificing himself.
+While speaking with Shale during the school equipment "donation," Sherman initially denies Shale's discovery, accusing him of trying to smear Rolle for racist reasons.
+Later, Sherman and a female student, Lisa, inadvertently witness the drugs being loaded into one of the school buses as they're leaving campus.
+While being chased by the dealers, Sherman hides Lisa under the stairwell and tells her to warn Shale and Jane.
+He then creates a distraction, sacrificing himself.

+The next day, while Jerome (one of Shale's students) is running the class while Shale is out, Lisa comes to class looking for Shale.
+When she stresses the importance of speaking to Shale, Jerome takes her to Jane's house, where he knows Shale will return at some point.

+While they're aware of Shale's connection to Jane, Rolle sends Juan after her.
+Shale goes to save Jane at her apartment, but is overcome by the gang members after killing one and incapacitating another.
+When a neighbor distracts the group by knocking on Jane's door, Shale gets to break free and kills all the gang members except Juan, who grabs Jane and uses her as a human shield.
+As Shale is trying to get a good shot, Jerome, who had been tied up on the couch with Lisa, shoots Juan from behind, ending the standoff.
+After she frees herself, Lisa tells Shale what happened at the school with Mr. Sherman.

-Aware of Shale's interference at this point, Rolle orders a "car accident" for him, and sends Lacas after Hetzko.
-With the help of another student, Sherman is killed by Rolle.
-Shale and Brown save Hetzko by fighting and killing Lacas, and learn the full story from the female witness.
-Shale and his team garrison the school grounds to enter combat against the remaining KOD members, along with Johnny Glades, a Native American crime lord who wants his stolen money back from the busted deal; a rival mercenary company led by Janus; and Rolle himself.
-Ultimately, Shale and Joey Six kill all of the dealers and end up as the sole survivors of the battle.
-They walk away from the school grounds, discussing future operations as substitute teachers.
+Now understanding that the school is being used as a distribution center, Shale and his four mercenary colleagues deploy to the school grounds to enter combat against the remaining KOD members; Johnny Glades, a Native American crime lord who wants his stolen money back from the busted deal; a rival mercenary company of 12 men led by Janus; and Rolle himself.
+Ultimately, Shale and his team kill all of the dealers and their mercs, but only he and colleague Joey Six survive.
+As the credits begin to roll, they walk away from the school grounds, discussing future operations as substitute teachers.

 Cast

 Soundtrack

-A soundtrack containing hip hop music was released on April 9, 1996 by Priority Records.
+A soundtrack containing hip hop music was released on April 9, 1996, by Priority Records.
 It peaked at #90 on the Billboard 200 and #18 on the Top R&B/Hip-Hop Albums.